Call-Up Probability Engine · Model v0.4 · How It Works

 Age relative to league average at that level

-Performance trend — 30-day vs. 60-day baseline direction
+Performance trend vs. 60-day baseline

 Spring training performance tier

-Org & Roster Context
+Org and Roster Context

-40-man roster inclusion status
+40-man roster status

-Org opportunity — IL count, roster churn, competitive window
+Org opportunity (IL count, roster churn, competitive window)

 Minor league options remaining